CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 In this task, you will learn how to **use the REST API** to interact with the Video Analyzer service by sending requests to analyze videos and retrieve insights.

 Now that you have the account ID and an API key, you can use the REST API to work with videos in your account.
-In this procedure, you'll use a PowerShell script to make REST calls; but the same principles apply with HTTP utilities such as cURL or Postman, or any programming language capable of sending and receiving JSON over HTTP.
+In this procedure, you'll use a PowerShell script to make REST calls, but the same principles apply with HTTP utilities such as cURL or Postman, or any programming language capable of sending and receiving JSON over HTTP.

 All interactions with the Video Analyzer REST API follow the same pattern: